tetsufmbio/taxallnomy/README.md

 parent_name_syn| synonymous parent name (only for taxon of type 1)

 ### 4) tree_all table
-It has the same strucutre as the tree_balanced table.
-During the generation of the taxallnomy database, some taxa are deleted from the tree to make the taxonomic tree balanced.
-The deleted taxa are unranked nodes in which no taxonomic ranks can be assigned to them.
-These nodes are not present in the hierarchical structure stored in tree table, while, in this table, they are preserved.
-Be aware that the hierarchical strucuture on this table, differently to the tree_balanced table, is not balanced.
+It has the same structure as the tree_balanced table.
+In this tree, no rank taxa that were deleted during the generation of the taxallnomy database (because no ranks could be assigned on it), are preserved.
+Thus, be aware that the hierarchical strucuture on this table is not balanced.

 ### 5) rank table
 A table containing some information about the taxonomic ranks comprising